Sabara/ingressmap/README.md

 ### What is this?

-A web page to show portals on Google Maps by analyzing Ingress Damage Report mails.
+A web application to show portals on Google Maps by analyzing Ingress Damage Report mails.

 This page can show portals that you have owned once (~= UPC), damage frequency by agents, hours and days.